 Nevada 90-0273142

 (State or other jurisdiction of incorporation or organization) (I.R.S.
 Employer Identification No.)

 3920

-(Primary Standard Industrial Classification Number)
+- (Primary Standard Industrial Classification Number)

 500 Union Street, Suite 420, Seattle, Washington USA 98101

 (Address of principal executive offices) (Zip Code)

-206-903-1351
+206-903-135 51

-(Registrant's telephone number, in ncluding area code)
+(Registrant's telephone number, including area code)

 N/A

-(Former name, address, and fiscal year, if f changed since last report)
+(Former name, address, and fiscal year , if changed since last report)

-Ronald P. Erickson, Chief Ex
+Ronald P. Erickson, Chief

-Visualant, Inc 500 Union Street, Su
+Visualant, I 500 Union Street,

-Seattle, WA 981 01
+Seattle, WA 9

-206-903-1351
+206-903-13

-(Name, address, including zip code, and telephone num nber, including area code, of agent for service)
+(Name, address, including zip code, and telephone no umber, including area code, of agent for service)

-Copies to:
+Copies to: •

-James F. Biagi,
+James F. Biag

-Fifth Avenue Law Gro 701 5th Avenue, Sui
+Fifth Avenue Law G

-Seattle, WA 98104
+701 5th Avenue, S Seattle, WA 981

-(206) 587-5700, (206) 587
+(206) 587-5700, (206) 5

-As soon as practicable and from time to time after this registration statement becomes effective.
+As soon as practicable and from time to time after the nis registration statement becomes effective.

 (Approximate date of commencement of proposed sale to the public)

-If any of the securities being registered on this Form are to be offered on a delayed or continuous box. \boxtimes pasis pursuant to Rule 415 under the Securities Act of 1933, check the following If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) unde registration statement number of the earlier effective registration statement for the same offering. , 1 If this Form is post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, earlier effective registration statement for the same offering. \Box check the following box and list the Securities Act registration number of the If this Form is post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, earlier effective registration statement for the same offering. \square check the following box and list the Securities Act registration number of the Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a nor accelerated filer," "accelerated filer" and "smaller reporting Company" in Rule 12b-2 of the Exchange , 1 5 1 7 Large accelerated filer Accelerated filer
+If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following box. 🗵 If this Form is filed to register additional securities for an offering pursuant to Rule $462(b)$ under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \square

+If this Form is post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration number of the earlier effective registration statement for the same offering. \square

+If this Form is post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration number of the earlier effective registration statement for the same offering.

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting Company.
+See the definitions of "large accelerated filer," "accelerated filer," "accelerated filer," "accelerated filer," and "smaller reporting Company" in Rule 12b-2 of the Exchange Act.
+(Check one):